 Samantha Wolf hails from a second-tier town in a third-tier state.
 She was born and raised and fully expects to die there.
-Yet from the ashes of a cremated marriage and the subsequent midlife malaise, her life takes an series unlikely twists and turns when an impossible meeting happens at precisely the right moment.
-An international excursion, whirlwind romance, and rockstar status ensue as she leaves her small town and small life in the dust.
+Yet from the ashes of a cremated marriage and the subsequent midlife malaise, her life takes a series of unlikely twists when an impossible introduction happens at precisely the right moment.
+It turns into an international excursion, a whirlwind romance, and rockstar status after she leaves her small town and small life in the dust.

 But you know what they say about life (and love) in the fast lane…

 I Once Loved the Dead Girl is a fictional novelette that explores themes like: teen angst, young love, first crushes, and bitter tragedy.

 An unexpected death impels a retrospective sojourn through an innocent and challenging spell.
 Mired in a midlife crisis, Jaye Ferguson hearkens back to his adolescent epoch—a period rife with divorce, transition, and discovery.
 While attempting to navigate a new school, opportunity strikes.
 Smack in the middle of the daunting transition from elementary to middle school, he experiences the rush of puppy love, the heartache of a first breakup, and the confusion of a partial rekindling.
 The drama plays out from spring thru fall, as each act makes a lasting impression on its corresponding season.

 The effects haunt Jaye forever.

 The flood of memories force an ex post facto examination of the fragility of life.